 So please send us your questions or observations about children and adolescents.
 We will then select 5 questions and the contributors will be invited to take part in our series of short talks by being recorded in conversation with the experts.
+The participation in a recording is not compulsory.
 This series will be part of our online education project and it will be available free via our website.

 Full guidelines available below.

-The 10 shortlisted entries will be announced in December 2017.
+The 5 chosen entries will be announced in January 2018

 Margaret Rustin, BA(hons), Hon.D.Ed.

 Margaret Rustin is a member of the Association of Child Psychotherapists, the British Psychoanalytic Council, and Child Analyst and Honorary Associate of the British Psychoanalytical Society.

 Head of Child Psychotherapy at the Tavistock Clinic 1986 – 2009, Dean of Postgraduate Studies 1993 – 9, and Chair of the Professional Committee 2001 – 4.

 Publications include: co-editor of “Closely Observed Infants” Duckworth 1989, “Psychotic States in Children”, “Assessment in Child Psychotherapy”, “Work Discussion”, and “Young Child Observation” all published in the Tavistock Karnac series, and co-author with Michael Rustin of “Narratives of Love and Loss”, “Mirror to Nature”, and most recently “Reading Klein”, International Library of Psychoanalysis 2016.